— Judging rubric · MMXXVI

 Do in-progress products qualify?

-Submit today and receive your detailed judging report along with personalized recommendations.
+Submit today and receive a detailed judging report with category scores, commentary, and practical recommendations for improvement.